xiao-mantou/GamingTweaks/OS (general)/Readme.md

 ### Windows 7 vs. Windows 10

-Gaming on Windows 10 is not nessary better or worst, it's depending on several factors such as game development API, Engine itselt, if the game was 'designed' and 'optimized' for Windows 10/7, the driver and driver profiles and many more things.
+Gaming on Windows 10 is not necessary better or worst, it's depending on several factors such as game development API, Engine itself, if the game was 'designed' and 'optimized' for Windows 10/7, the driver and driver profiles and many more things.

 [![](http://img.youtube.com/vi/RkHFYKDOo74/0.jpg)](http://www.youtube.com/watch?v=RkHFYKDOo74 "Windows 7 Vs. Windows 10 Game Performance (right-click and open it in a new Browser tab)")